-- Not all emergencies are a result of a natural disaster. - Identifying potential hazards can reduce the dangers of serious injury or loss of life. - Individual emergency preparedness should also include planning for the short and long-term needs of you and your loved ones. - You should have an emergency kit and a plan at home, work, and in your car. - You should be prepared to support yourself and your family for at least 72 hours (3 days) following a disaster.
+- Not all emergencies are a result of a natural disaster.

+- Identifying potential hazards can reduce the dangers of serious injury or loss of life.

+- Individual emergency preparedness should also include planning for the short and long-term needs of you and your loved ones.

+- You should have an emergency kit and a plan at home, work, and in your car.

+- You should be prepared to support yourself and your family for at least 72 hours following a disaster.

+HELPFUL WEBSITES

+The information provided on the following websites may be helpful.
+However, not al listed sites are official government sites and may not be completely up-to-date or accurate.